-Now that we have a good foundation built with a completed ganached cake we can build upon that groundwork.
-In the next five steps we will complete a beautifully decorated drip cake!
+In the next five steps you will complete a beautifully decorated drip cake!

 If you are going to transport a cake on a cake stand the best way is to have someone hold it while driving to your destination.
 Unless very well secured the cake will topple over when you turn the first corner.
 That would be very sad!!
 If you make your cake on a cake base or cake drum it can safely sit on the floorboard or in the trunk of the car assuming it won't be sliding around as you drive!